FelicienLL/mapbayr/README.md

 Simply write **one pair** of sigma values to describe proportional and additive error on your concentrations.
-This error model will be automatically applied to compartment where observations were recorded in your dataset (i.e. value of CMT when MDV = 0).
+This error model will be automatically applied to the compartment where observations were recorded in your dataset (i.e. value of CMT when MDV = 0).

 ``` c
 $SIGMA 0.111 0 // proportional error